MDAnandaB35/study-planner/README.md

 - Frontend framework: React becase I am familiar with it, as I have past experiences during the KADA program.
 React also offers reusable components and TailwindCSS that speeds up responsive UI design.
 - Backend: Express (Node.js) keeps the same language across stack, simple middleware model, and quick integration with Supabase and OpenAI SDK/HTTP.
 - Database: Supabase Postgres provides hosted Postgres, Row Level Security, and convenient JS client.
 It also handles authentication automatically, allowing for a faster app development.
-- Alternatives considered: Next.js (SSR/ISR) for integrated full‑stack; Firebase (NoSQL) but relational queries and joins favor Postgres; Python FastAPI/Flask Fiber for backend performance—skipped to maintain JS end‑to‑end velocity.
+- Alternatives considered: FastAPI/Flask were attractive for their Python strengths (typed validation, ML/data ecosystem, rapid prototyping).
+For QuickMap, we selected Node/Express to keep a single-language stack, maximize developer velocity with React, and simplify integration with frontend-first services.

 ### API Design Philosophy